Learn Tech with Friends

 Role: Lead Designer • UX/UI

-Cross-functional partners: Director of Innovation, ENG, PM, Data Analytics, Marketing/Creative
+Cross-functional partners: Director of Innovation, ENG, PM, Data Analytics, Content

 Goals of the project: Create a learning product with a social aspect to improve user adoption and retention rates to generate more revenue